stevenvelozo/stricture/README.md

 This will setup the security authorizers to allow Administrators to `Read` all inventory, Managers to only `Read` inventory for their customerID and Users to `Read` only inventory they have created.
 As a bonus, pesky executives cannot `Read` anything.

 You can also comma separate authorizers, and multiple will run.
 Or even add your own hashes -- just make sure you also inject that authorizer into the meadow endpoint object.

+# Change Log

+* _2016-08-12_: Added the concept of Domains to models